 Joel Leslie, CEO, Propify

 The first thing to consider when publishing (or pinning) properties to Pinterest is that the pin generally outlasts the property you are listing.
-I advise most realtors to not list the property buy or lease price in Pinterest, as over time, properties do change in price—sometimes considerably.
+I advise most real estate agents to not list the property buy or lease price in Pinterest, as over time, properties do change in price—sometimes considerably.

 Next, you should identify the types of properties you sell and lease.
 Write them down, starting at the top.
 Do you have sales and leases in your portfolio?
 Or do you only lease holiday properties?
 Once you have identified the types of properties in your portfolio, you can now create your first board.
 Depending on your answers above, you may decide to break your boards into Commercial, Residential, and Industrial, or you may wish to create boards that showcase Sale, Lease, and Sold.
 You can have as many boards as you wish.
 However, it is good practice to keep your boards simple to enable users to navigate your portfolio with ease.